Superliner trains: Layout, routes and things to know

 On the lower level are restrooms.
 A traditional coach car also has 12 accessible seats, or the lower level can be used for bag storage or a snack bar.

-Sightseer lounge cars are available on most Superliner long-distance routes.
-This lounge is open to all train passengers, with tables, swivel seats and stationary cushioned seats that face the windows.
-A stairway leads down to a snack bar, additional tables and an accessible restroom.
+Sightseer lounge cars (also called observation cars) are available on most Superliner long-distance routes.
+This lounge is on the upper level and is open to all train passengers, with seats that face large windows.
+A stairway leads down to a snack bar, additional tables and a restroom.

 Dining Car Layout

-On overnight trains, dining cars are available to sleeper car passengers only (as of January 2021).
+Dining cars are available to sleeper car passengers and sometimes extra reservations are offered to coach passengers.
 They are located near the sleeper cars on the upper level of the train (a kitchen is below).
 Sleeper car passengers can eat in the dining room (tables accommodate up to four adults) or have food delivered to their room.

 Sleeper Car Layout